On topological states and secular equations for quantum-graph eigenvalues: Topological quantum-graph states

-\item The first component of $x$ vanishes on every edge, and, equivalently, $\psi$ satisfies Dirichlet conditions at every vertex. \item The topological quantum-graph states $\psi$ supported on a cycle $\mathcal{C}_k$ vanish at all of the vertices of $\mathcal{C}_k$.
-(This statement does not apply to ``fake vertices'' of degree 2.)
-As a consequence, the Dirichlet problems for the edges ${\bf e} \subset \mathcal{C}_k$ must share the eigenvalue $k^2$. \end{enumerate} \end{thm}
+\item On every edge, $x_1({\bf e}) = 0$.
+Consequently, $\psi$ satisfies Dirichlet conditions at every vertex.
+(This statement excludes ``fake vertices'' of degree 2.)
+In particular, topological quantum-graph states vanish on {\em leaves}, which are by definition edges having a terminal degree-one vertex. \item There are at most $\beta_1 = m-n+1$ topological quantum-graph states for a given eigenvalue, and they have an eigenbasis consisting of vectors supported on generating cycles $\mathcal{C}_j$ of the fundamental group.
+For any topological quantum-graph state in such a basis, the Dirichlet problems for the edges ${\bf e} \subset \mathcal{C}_k$ on which it is supported must share the eigenvalue $k^2$. \end{enumerate} \end{thm}